0xdefaceme/whitepaper/README.md

 We believe we've made a compelling case for why an attacker should participate in the 0xdeface protocol in the previous sections.
-If an attacker wants to drain a contract implementing the Exploitable EIP standard anyways, they can of course do so.
+If an attacker wants to drain a contract implementing the Exploitable ERC standard anyways, they can of course do so.
 Ultimately, 0xdeface protocol doesn't have any mechanism to prevent irrational actors from doing damage.

 We believe that there's a significant necessity of experimentation needed for 0xdeface protocol to find the right parameters.
-At this point we can only speculate about the optimal ratio between a contract's balance and the 0xdeface bounty.
-Is 10%, e.g. 100€ bounty for a contract with a balance of 1000€ enough?

-0xdeface is committed to experiment with those parameters before launching to give contract operators reliable heuristics.
+At this point we can only speculate about the optimal ratio between a contract's balance and the 0xdeface protocol bounty.
+We are committed to experiment with those parameters before launching to give contract operators reliable heuristics.

 #### 2. What if an attacker submits a vulnerability but never reveals it?

 All vulnerability structs have a timeout property.
-In case an attacker submits a vulnerability, it's being paid by the contract operator but the hacker never calls `reveal()`, a timeout expires that allows the contract operator to reclaim the paid bounty.
+In case an attacker submits a vulnerability and it's being paid by the contract operator but the hacker never calls `reveal()`, a timeout expires that allows the contract operator to reclaim the paid bounty.